hindu-comm/weblogs/manasataramgini/2014/04/2014-04-22_some-discussion-on-the-siberian-conquests-of-the-mongols-and-the-ainu-in-history.md

 of the haplogroup C. In particular Ainu share the modal Mongol Y chromosome haplogroup C-M217 (the haplogroup of Chingiz Khan), that is also found in the Nivkh, Manchu and other Siberian Tungusic peoples.
-The latter also show the prominent presence of C-M77 and C-P53.1 subclades among them that they share with Uighurs.
+Thelatteralso show the prominent presence of C-M77 and C-P53.1 subclades among them that they share with Uighurs.
 The haplogroup C is additionally found in several tribes of native Americans (the C-P39 subclade).
 The Ainu also share mitochondrial haplogroups with the